 A cousin from the same part of my family confirmed the character of Maggie’s father:

 John Cadman was fiery and drank.
 His son John said as a young boy he would lie awake for his father to come home worrying if he was drunk and breaking plates.
 His Aunty Flo called him a street angel and a house devil.

-The young Maggie’s early home life can’t have been easy, and her daughter-in-law Sheila recounted how in later years Maggie’s son would occasionally enjoy a quiet pint at his cricket club, to be told off by his mother: “Glyn, you stink of alcohol!”
+The young Maggie’s early home life can’t have been easy, and she had a lifelong abhorrence of alcohol: her daughter-in-law Sheila recounted how in later years Maggie’s son would occasionally enjoy a quiet pint at his cricket club, to be told off by his mother: “Glyn, you stink of alcohol!”